ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.4-report/README.md

 - If any of the findings listed in the pre-conversion analysis report ultimately leads to the conversion failing or results in application compatibility impact, we can quickly get back to where we started by rolling back the snapshot.
 Before rolling back, we can debug the root cause and use the experience to understand the best way to develop remediation and eliminate the risk of that failure or impact happening in the future.

 - There is a concept explained quite well in the famous article [Fail Fast](http://www.martinfowler.com/ieeeSoftware/failFast.pdf) published in *IEEE Software*.
 The article dates back to 2004, so this is hardly a new concept.
 Unfortunately, there is a stigma associated with failure that can lead to excessively risk-averse behavior.
 The most important benefit of having automated snapshots is being able to quickly revert failures.
-That allows us to safely adopt a fail fast and fail smart mantra.
+That allows us to safely adopt a "fail fast / fail smart" mantra.

 - Of course, there are many best practices we can follow to reduce risk.
-Obviously, test for application impacts by trying conversions in your lower environments first.
+Obviously, start with testing for application impacts by trying conversions in your lower environments first.
 Any issues that can be worked out with Dev and Test servers will help you be prepared to avoid those issues in Production.

 - When present, the findings reported by the Convert2RHEL pre-conversion analysis report are there to make us aware of potential failure modes, but experience has shown that sometimes they are not a problem.
 Do not become petrified when you see those warnings on the report.
 Assess findings, develop automation to remediate any issues, and then run through the conversion process, reverting back to step one to loop through the process as your arsenal of remediation automation builds over time.
 Convert early _and_ often!

 ## Conclusion

 In this exercise, we learned about the different options for managing Convert2RHEL pre-conversion analysis reports.
-We used the RHEL/CentOS Web Console to look at the reports we generated in the previous exercise.
+We used the CentOS Web Console to look at the reports we generated in the previous exercise.
 In the challenge lab, we reviewed the importance of snapshots and learned to embrace failure.

 ---